BennoCrafter/NexoBot/README.md

 # NexoBot

 Nexo is an virtual speech assistent.
-For more informations visit Readme or the wiki.
+For more informations visit the wiki.